assemble/assemble/docs/content/api/class.View.md

 collection: docs
 category: api
 description: >
   This document explains what a "view" is, and how views are used in Assemble.
-related:
+related: ['collections', 'view-types']
-  - { title: collections, url: collections.md }
-  - { title: view-types, url: view-types.md }
 ---

 ## Overview